graziul/hist-census-gis/SIS/readme.md

 SUMMARY

 This document is a comprehensive guide to how the data processing steps have worked for the 1880-1940 SIS x Ethnicity Project to date.
-Using it, the documentation in the scripts I have run, and readme files in the relevant directories, it should be possible to repeat every step of the process.
+Using it, the documentation in the scripts I have run, and readme files in the relevant subdirectories, it should be possible to repeat every step of the process.

 KEY POINTS